nasa/Common-Metadata-Repository/bootstrap-app/README.md

 ### Initialize Virtual Products

 Virtual collections contain granules derived from a source collection.
+Only granules specified in the source collections in the virtual product app configuration will be considered.
+Virtual granules will only be created in the configured destination virtual collections if they already exist.
 To initialize virtual granules from existing source granules, use the following command:

     curl -v -XPOST http://localhost:3006/virtual_products/